 - You lease your car (Ramsey is adamant about this one)

 Money is just a number on your bank statement.
 However, this number represents the habits and actions of thousands of transactions that preceded it.

 Self-control and determination are at the core of TMM.
 If you don’t have either then you’re right, TMM is not a one-size-fits-all solution.

 I despise the words “proven system” and yet, looking at the numbers over the past year and I have to admit it, TMM works.

-I can’t remember if this was one of Ramsay’s weird analogies or if I heard it someplace else, but if you ever want to cook a frog, don’t drop it into a pot of boiling hot water.
+I can’t remember if this was one of Ramsey’s weird analogies or if I heard it someplace else, but if you ever want to cook a frog, don’t drop it into a pot of boiling hot water.
 They will sense the impending danger and just hop out of the pot.

 Instead, put them in a bath of cool water and slowly bring it up to a boil.
 They’ll be dead before they realize what’s going on.